aws-controllers-k8s/community/docs/design/proposals/resource-reference/cross-api-group.md

 This document proposes the approach to reference resource(s) from another ACK service controller i.e. different api-group.

-For Example, in the [initial proposal](resource-reference.md) referencing an `API` resource inside `Integration` resource is possible because both resources are part of `apigatewayv2-controller`(same apigroup `apigatewayv2.services.k8s.aws`) But referencing `EC2's SecurityGroup and Subnet` resources was not possible inside `apigatewayv2's VPCLink` resource.
+For Example, in the [initial proposal](resource-reference.md) referencing an *API* resource inside *Integration* resource is possible because both resources are part of apigatewayv2-controller(same apigroup `apigatewayv2.services.k8s.aws`) But referencing EC2's *SecurityGroup* and *Subnet* resources was **not** possible inside apigatewayv2's *VPCLink* resource.

-This proposal aims to remove this blocker.
+This proposal aims to allow referencing resources across ACK service controllers.

 ## Scope
 * Referring a resource across namespace will **NOT** be supported.
-* Only resources from other ACK service controller will be supported as references.
-Referencing K8s native resources like `configMap` will **NOT** be supported in this implementation.
+* Only resources from other ACK service controllers will be supported as references.
+Referencing K8s native resources like *ConfigMap* will **NOT** be supported in this implementation.
-* Only referencing fields of type `string`(main usecase being `identifiers`) will be supported.
-Referencing structs from another resource will **NOT** be supported in this implementation.
+* Only referencing fields of type `string`(main usecase being Identifiers) will be supported.
+Referencing go `structs` from another resource will **NOT** be supported in this implementation.
 * `go.mod` changes will **NOT** be auto-generated, service teams will need to add another ACK service controller's dependency in `go.mod` file manually for now.
-* code-generator will generate new `CRDs` including the reference fields
-* code-generator will update the `helm` and `kustomize` artifacts to include `Read and List RBAC permissions` for resource referenced from another service controller
+* code-generator will update the `helm` and `kustomize` artifacts to include `Read` and `List ` RBAC permissions for resource referenced from another service controller
 * code-generator will generate the source code for resolving the references for resources from another service controller and set `Status.Condition` correctly in case there are failure during reference resolution.
 * It will be customer's responsibility to install controller/crd for the resource being referenced.
-For example, even if apigatewayv2's `VPCLink` resource can reference `SecurityGroup` resource from `ec2-controller`, `apigatewayv2-controller` installation will **NOT** install `ec2-controller` or `SecurityGroup` CRD.
+For example, even if apigatewayv2's *VPCLink* resource can reference *SecurityGroup* resource from ec2-controller, apigatewayv2-controller installation will **NOT** install ec2-controller or *SecurityGroup* CRD.
 * Documentation changes will be made to help customers on steps to reference resources from another service controller

 ## High Level Overview
-### Declaring The References (AWS Service Team)
+### 1. Declaring The References (AWS Service Team)
 * For generating a corresponding reference field, service teams will add a `references` entry inside `generator.yaml`.
 If the `references` field refers to a resource from another ACK service